As an Amazon Associate I earn from qualifying purchases.

 Germany is the land of 1,000 sausages, and bockwurst is a good one.

 To be honest, though, my bockwurst recipe is definitely more German-American than traditional.
 Here in the US, bockwurst isn’t smoked very often, and it is a softish veal-and-pork sausage that has cream, eggs and chives.
-This recipe works with any meat, but I did it with snow geese.
+This recipe works with any meat, but I first did it with snow geese.

 I happen to love snow geese for sausage-making.
-They have lots of meat on the breast, and are easy to skin (and a bitch to pluck, so I don’t feel bad about skinning them).
+They have lots of meat on the breast, and are easy to skin (and a pain to pluck, so I don’t feel bad about skinning them).
 I typically use only breast meat for sausage, but there’s no reason you could not use meat from the legs, too.

 Traditionally, bockwurst is made in late winter and early spring and served with bock beer, which the links were often simmered in.
 A little mustard, a roll, and three (or six) beers and you’re good to go.
 I served them with mashed potatoes and sauerkraut cooked with apples and caraway.

 If you want to smoke your bockwurst, directions are below; I prefer oak for this sausage, but maple or fruit wood would also work.

 New to making sausage?
 You can find my detailed tutorial on how to make sausages at home here.

 - 3 1/2 pounds goose meat, cubed (or any other meat, really)

 - 1 1/2 pounds pork fatback, or really fatty pork shoulder, cubed

 - 35 grams of kosher salt, about a scant 2 tablespoons